Demographics of Asian Americans: Education

 However, there are concerns that the goal of diversity in American higher education has had a negative effect on Asians, with charges of quotas and discrimination starting in the 1980s.
 Asian American test scores are also bimodal—Asians are over represented both at high scores and low scores.
 A stereotype has been created that Asian Americans only study STEM and health-related fields at their universities (to become engineers, doctors, etc.).
 But according to a report by the College Board, Asian Americans do have academic interest in fields like social science, humanities, and education.
 According to an opinion piece written in The Harvard Crimson, Asian Americans are "over-represented" in higher education in the United States, specifically at elite colleges.
 This includes Harvard University & Massachusetts Institute of Technology, where over a fifth of undergraduates are Asian American.
 Similar increases in Asian American enrollment was found in the University of California system, especially in the late 20th century.
 However, only a small number of institutions are presented, usually selective enrollment institutions, thus making it appear that Asian Americans make up a large part of a university's student population.
 Moreover, this discrimination brought upon Asian Americans in education has encouraged the model minority stereotype in American society.
 The high expectations placed on Asian American students often cause the problems faced by these students to be overlooked.
 Issues related to social pressure and mental health are often overlooked due to the idea of the model minority.
 Education is one of the main aspects that are given a high regard in the social expectations of Asian Americans.

 Income

+It should be understood that different Asian American groups have different levels of household income, per capita income and personal wages.